SmithsonianWorkshops/HydraResources/conda.md

 ### Version of Anaconda/Miniconda
 - Anaconda: distribution of conda with many data science tools pre-bundled
-- Miniconda: minimal distribution of conda, other packages can be added: **What we’ll use**
+- Miniconda: minimal distribution of conda, other packages can be added: **:star2:What we’ll use**

 ### Installing
 - Where to install? home directory (no scrubbing!)